andresalves01/joga_ai_server/README.md

 - **Search and Filter:** Users can search for soccer courts based on location, amenities, rating, price and availability.
 - **Booking Management:** Users can view, manage and delete their court bookings.
 - **Reviews and Ratings:** Users can leave reviews and ratings of courts after bookings.

+- **Court Creation:** Court owners can register their properties for rental.

 ## Getting Started